 Aircraft: Cessna 172.
-Injuries: None.
-Location: Miami, Fla.
-Aircraft damage: Substantial.
+Injuries: 1 Fatal.
+Location: Savannah, Ga.
+Aircraft damage: Destroyed.

 What reportedly happened: The accident happened in night IFR conditions as the pilot was attempting an ILS approach to a northbound runway.